lnarasim/geekshub_python_bootcamp/topics/functions/scopes.md

     * When global/nonlocal is not used, the variable is defined
 * Global masks built-in

+---

 # Scope Resolution
 * No keywords (used in RHS assgined to another variable)
     * Local -> Enclosing Local -> Global -> Built-in
 * No keywords (used in LHS) - masks the previous scopes
 * global - uses global and built-in
 * nonlocal - uses one of the variables in enclosing function but not global
+* Variable names once created in scope, never disappears until the scope/namespace is deleted

 ---